ory/docs/docs/oathkeeper/pipeline/authn.md

 - `only` ([]string, optional) - If set, only requests that have at least one of the set cookies will be forwarded, others will be passed to the next authenticator.
 If unset, all requests are forwarded.
+- `preserve_path` (boolean, optional) - If set, any path in `check_session_url` will be preserved instead of replacing the path with the path of the request being checked

 ```yaml
 # Global configuration file oathkeeper.yml